What You’ll Love About the National Corvette Museum in Bowling Green, Kentucky

 This short simulation experience lets you “see” firsthand the damage caused by the 2014 sinkhole.
 This sinkhole was 40 feet wide and 20 feet deep and opened up in the facility’s yellow SkyDome wing.
 We were able to see exactly how the ground opened up and how the cars fell into this hole.

-The SkyDome Exhibit & Hall of Fame
+The SkyDome Exhibit & Corvette Hall of Fame

 When you enter the SkyDome, you are first impressed with the 100-foot high vaulted dome and the iconic 12-story red spire.
-The room is a cylinder shape with Corvettes lined all around the outer part of the circle.
+The room is a cylinder shape with cars lined all around the outer part of the circle.
 The middle is dedicated more to the cars damaged in the 2014 sinkhole (read more below).

 The SkyDome Exhibit: Remains from the 2014 Sinkhole

 One of the most interesting parts of this exhibit (to me, anyway) was the damaged and destroyed Corvettes.
-These cars were damaged when 8 Corvettes fell into a 40-foot sinkhole that opened up at 5:44 AM on February 12, 2014.
+These cars were damaged when 8 of them fell into a 40-foot sinkhole that opened up at 5:44 AM on February 12, 2014.
 Employees who witnessed the aftermath of the sinkhole said that the Corvettes looked like Matchbox cars down in the hole.

 Engineers and geologists from Western Kentucky University studied the damage with remote-controlled drones and discovered no structural damage.
 The hole was basically a cave (part of the nearby network of Mammoth Caves, maybe?)